 This bill introduces new legal provisions regarding the unlawful operation and use of small unmanned aircraft systems (drones) and modifies penalties for reckless driving.
 A new section, RSA 644:23, is added to define unlawful operations of small unmanned aircraft systems, establishing penalties for violations of Federal Aviation Administration (FAA) regulations.
 Offenses range from a violation for first-time offenders to misdemeanors and felonies for more serious infractions, such as interfering with emergency operations or causing damage to manned aircraft.
 The bill also includes exemptions for news media personnel who comply with specific FAA regulations and directives from law enforcement.

 Additionally, the bill amends RSA 265:79 to enhance penalties for reckless driving, particularly for those driving at speeds of 100 miles per hour or greater.
-The minimum penalties are increased, with fines and license revocation periods adjusted for first and subsequent offenses.
-Notably, the language regarding penalties for second offenses has been changed to refer to "subsequent" offenses instead.
-The bill is set to take effect on January 1, 2026.
+The minimum penalties are increased, with fines starting at $750 for first offenses and $1,000 for subsequent offenses, along with license revocation periods of 90 days for first offenses and up to one year for subsequent offenses.
+The bill also mandates that individuals pleading guilty to certain offenses must complete a victim impact panel program unless exceptional circumstances are determined.
+The act is set to take effect on January 1, 2026.

 Statutes affected: Introduced: 422:28, 422:29